CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 Currently: Claude does not support a native [Batch API interface](https://www.anthropic.com/pricing#anthropic-api) - though [Amazon Bedrock](https://aws.amazon.com/bedrock/pricing/) supports batching of prompts to models including Claude.

-The chat interface was used in this example submitting multiple CVEs in one prompt.